Conman515/Newsletter/README.md

 ## Design Colors

-All pages now use only black and white.
-Images are displayed with a grayscale filter so the newsletter renders entirely in monochrome.
+Pages were originally styled in black and white.
+Images now appear in full color because the grayscale filter has been removed.

 | Purpose | Color Description | HEX | Notes |
 |---------|------------------|-----|-------|